 Competitors can easily add fake reviews to your business listing.
 They can also do this in a way that makes it seem as though your business has created them.

-To help ensure this does not occur, you need to monitor your reviews and use the “report a problem” link at the bottom of any listing so you can notify Google of the problem.
+To help ensure this does not occur, you need to monitor everything on your website.
+Follow your reviews and use the “report a problem” link at the bottom of any listing so you can notify Google of the problem.

 If your site is crawled excessively, it can result in latency issues for the average user who is browsing on the site.
 You can prevent these malicious crawlers from having access to your website, but this must be done carefully so you don’t block Google, Bing, or any other search engine.

 Knowing the IP addresses of these search engines can be beneficial if you are using IP detection as a way to identify and stop any bad crawlers.

 DMCA Removal Requests

 According to experts, this is one of the most effective and scariest negative SEO tactics used today.
 It works by targeting your site’s most valuable backlinks.